Chef's Knives for Kids

 Our panel of testers included 12 boys and girls aged 8 to 13, with a mix of righties and lefties.
 Some had cooking experience, and others had never held a knife before.
 The kids approved of all four knives, but they liked some better than others.
 The serrated knife, though sharper than the ones we had eliminated, wasn't always easy to use.
 Testers said that they felt some resistance and that the cutting motion “wasn't as smooth” as that of straight-edged blades.
 A Japanese knife with a round nose and straight edge reminiscent of a santoku knife had a strong showing across all ages, but when it came to picking a favorite, the kids were divided.

-The 8- and 9-year-olds all preferred our old winner, the Opinel Le Petit Chef Cutlery Set (2 Pieces) ($45.00).
+The 8- and 9-year-olds all preferred our old winner, the Opinel Le Petit Chef Cutlery Set (2 Pieces) (about $45.00).
 It has a comfortable wooden handle with a finger hole to encourage a safe grip.
 (It also comes with a small, shield-shaped plastic finger guard that kids can use on the hand holding the food.)
 The 4-inch blade was sharp enough to be effective, with a rounded nose that prevented accidental nicks.
-The 12- and 13-year-olds rated the Victorinox Swiss Army Fibrox Pro 6” Chef's Knife ($20.99) highest; it's the small version of our winning chef's knife and has all the same qualities we like in the larger version: Its blade is sharpened to 15 degrees on either side, so it's nimble and effective, and it's lightweight.
+The 12- and 13-year-olds rated the Victorinox Swiss Army Fibrox Pro 6” Chef's Knife (about $20.00) highest; it's the small version of our winning chef's knife and has all the same qualities we like in the larger version: Its blade is sharpened to 15 degrees on either side, so it's nimble and effective, and it's lightweight.
 The kids reported that it was “comfy” and “cut the best.”
 Although the pointed tip necessitates extra caution, our testers said they felt safe, and adults felt comfortable watching them use it.
 As for the kids in the middle of the pack, the 10- and 11-year-olds, their preference between the Opinel and the Victorinox came down to their hand size and level of experience in the kitchen.
 We think that either of these knives is an excellent addition to a young cook's toolkit.

 We tested six knives: five marketed specifically for children and the 6-inch version of our favorite chef's knife, the Victorinox Swiss Army Fibrox Pro 8” Chef's Knife.
 Before giving the knives to kids, we tested the blades' sharpness and evaluated their performance with six different slicing, chopping, and mincing tests.
 We eliminated two knives that we deemed unsafe and ineffective.
 Next, 12 children, aged 8 to 13, used the remaining four knives to chop celery.
 We asked the kids to rank the knives and averaged the scores across all tests, giving extra weight to the kids' opinions.
 Products appear below in order of preference.
 We measured the blade length and thickness (at the top of the spine and just above the cutting edge) as well as the handle length.
 Information on blade material was obtained from manufacturers.
 Prices were paid online.